prog4biol/pfb2019/README.md

   statement(s)
 ```

 An example of a sequence is a list.
-Let's use a for loop list of words.
+Let's use a for loop with a list of words.

 Code:
 ```python